SupplyFrame/grunf/README.md

  --graphite-prefix                 prefix namespace for graphite --riemann-host                    Riemann host --riemann-port         5555
+ -s, --script                      a script to execute when receive error.
+The args are: url, status code, and java exception message
  --hostname             127.0.0.1  This server's hostname --csv                             csv log path --interval             60000      Default interval for each url request